deepbsd/tictactoe-react/README.md

 returned from Minimax is simply wrong.

 The performance hit seems to be minimal now that I've removed many of the console.logs.

+5 Jan 2019

+Finally!
+The app is basically working.
+The correct answer is being returned by Minimax!
+The problem was that this.state.aiPlayer was set to zero rather than capital 'O'!!!!
+It only took me about three weeks to find that error!!!!!

+Now I was going to refactor this a bit more so it behaves more like a real React App!